lbonn/rofi/README.md

 What is currently missing:

   * [ ] Building with autotools, with or without Wayland support
   * [ ] Window mode when running in Wayland mode.
-Though it can be emulated in dmenu mode on some compositors (ie: Sway IPC)
+Though it can be emulated in dmenu mode on some compositors (for Sway, see below)
   * [ ] `-normal-window` flag in Wayland mode
   * [ ] Selecting which monitor to run rofi on in Wayland mode, only shows up on the currently focused monitor
   * [ ] Advanced window location options such as x-offset and y-offset (probably not possible with layer shell)